Pawitachai/data_bootcamp07/README.md

 # Data Bootcamp 07
-These are all the projects I completed while attending data boot camp.
+These are all the projects that I completed while attending data boot camp.

 - SQL
 - R programming